martin-liu/m-angular-boilerplate/README.md

   * For **Windows** environment, you must install msysgit correctly, and run `bower install` from the Windows Command Prompt.
 This is the limitation of Bower only

 ## Development
-  * Run `grunt dev`, this will start a static server on http://localhost:8000, and also run watch tasks.
+  * Run `grunt start`, this will start a static server on http://localhost:8000, and also run watch tasks.
 You can run `grunt watch` only if the directory is already under a web server

+## Documentation

 ### Watch task
   * JS: All of the coffee codes under `app/js/coffee/` will be compiled and concatenated to `app/app.js`